tradle/why-hypercore/FAQ.md

 URL looks like this `hyper://<public-key>[+<version>]/[<path>][?<query>][#<fragment>]` where `public-key` is the address of the hypercore feed, `version` is an optional numeric identifier of a specific revision of the feed (also called index or seq, a block number in the append only log), and `path` `query` `fragment` are akin to HTTP URLs (though `query` has no defined interpretation).
 Formal schema is defined by [this specification](https://github.com/hypercore-protocol/hyp/blob/master/proposals/0002-hyper-url.md).
 Beaker browser is the primary way such URLs are used.

-There is a proposal for [Strong linking](https://github.com/datproject/dat/issues/976) which would add a `hash`.
+There is a proposal for [Strong linking](https://github.com/datproject/dat/issues/976) which would add a `hash` to URL.
 This is a hash of the hypercore at a specified `version`.
 This would lock down the history of the hypercore at that `version`.

 To understand why this link is strong, you need to know that every time a new block is added to hypercore feed, a new root hash corresponding to all the data in hypercore, up to current position, is calculated and saved in hypercore (this hash is also referred to as the Merkle tree root hash or just tree-hash).
 Now, should the author, by mistake or intentionally, rewind their hypercore to `version - 1` or earlier, and fill it with different data, the hash of the hypercore at `version` will be different and it will now not match the hash given in the URL.